54057– LNF (Full-time) / 54057 – LNP (Part-time)

 - APSS5052 Cognitive Neuroscience Method in Applied Settings

-In many other developed countries, diverse learning needs and learning disabilities has emerged as an independent discipline, with the specialist role and expertise of special educational needs coordinator has been well recognized and established.
-Graduates may take up a coordinating role to provide adaptive support to individuals with special learning needs across community and educational settings such as schools, social welfare or healthcare agencies, etc. Participants may also choose to further their study towards a doctorate level programme.
+Working with individuals with diverse learning needs has been emerging as an independent discipline, and the expertise and role of educational needs specialist have been well recognized and established.
+Graduates from this specialism may take up coordinating positions to provide adaptive support to individuals with diverse learning needs, across education, healthcare and community settings.

-On successful completion of the programme, students with an undergraduate major in psychology may consider applying for registration upon gaining one-year of post-master’s work in psychology.
+On successful completion of the programme, students with an undergraduate major in Psychology may consider applying for registration upon gaining one-year of post-Master’s work in Psychology.
 The final decision on registration is maintained by the Hong Kong Psychological Society (HKPS).
-All psychologists under the register have to observe the Code of Professional Conduct maintained by the HKPS.
+All psychologists on the register must observe the Code of Professional Conduct maintained by the HKPS.